boystrange/FairCheck/README.md

 These instructions assume the use of MacOS with the [`homebrew` package manager (external link)](https://brew.sh) and a terminal running the `bash` shell.
 First of all, make sure that the Haskell compiler and the Haskell Tool Stack are installed.
-If not, issuing the command
+If not, issuing the commands

 ``` bash
 brew install haskell-stack